Times Square shooting wounds visitor from Upstate New York, not intended target, NYPD says

-Police say the 21-year-old man visiting from Upstate New York, was shot around 5:15 on Saturday afternoon near 1535 Broadway at 7th ave and 46th Street.
+The shooting happened near 1535 Broadway at 7th Ave. and 46th Street.

+Five or six men were arguing for an unknown reason under the Marriott Marquis sign on W. 45th Street, according to police.
+The victim was with his family just a few feet west under the Starbucks sign.
+One of the suspects pulled a gun when the fighting turned physical.

+The victim was then shot in the back.
+The bullet was visible and did not pierce through his body.
+He suffered non-life-threatening injuries and was taken to Bellevue Hospital.

 No arrests have been made.

-The last shooting in the Times Square area was on June 5, 2021 on West 37th Street and 6th Ave.
+The last shooting in the Times Square area was on June 5, 2021 on West 37th Street and 6th Avenue.

-In May, a man was arrested in Florida, after two women and a four-year-old girl were wounded in a shooting in Times Square.
+Back in May, a shooting in this same area of Times Square wounded two women and a four-year-old girl.
+A suspect was later arrested in Florida.

 ALSO READ | Family reports receiving 16 calls from missing grandparents' landline in collapsed Florida condo